 Her many commissions range from commercial projects, such as the roof garden at No. I Poultry in the City of London; gardens open to the public, the Serpentine Sackler Gallery in Hyde Park, the Maggie’s Centre in Dundee and Airfield Garden and Farm in Dublin; small town gardens; large country estates, including the development of large-scale master plans and Mediterranean and tropical gardens.
 Her larger private projects include the gardens at Eaton Hall, Cheshire, gardens and parkland in the US; and further large gardens in France, Germany, Belgium, Italy, Spain, Austria, Switzerland, Mexico, Barbados, Canada, the Ukraine, Moscow and the USA.

-She is a trustee of the Chelsea Physic Gardens; on the Scientific and Education Panel of the International Dendrology Society, a member of the RHS Woody plants committee, a trustee of the Tree Register of the British Isles (T.R.O.B.I.)
+She is a trustee of the Chelsea Physic Gardens; on the Scientific and Education Panel of the International Dendrology Society, a member of the RHS Woody plants committee, and a trustee of the Tree Register of the British Isles (T.R.O.B.I.).

 Lennox-Boyd was awarded the prestigious RHS Veitch Memorial Medal for her work in Horticulture, and an Honorary Doctorate of Design (HonDDes) from the University of Greenwich where she is also a member of The Assembly.
 She received the International Prestige Prize Torsanlorenzo in recognition of her lifelong commitment to innovation in design and the prestigious Premio Firenze Donna prize for her outstanding achievements both as a landscape architect and as a businesswoman.